A Biologically Modeled Computational Paradigm

 DNA is a four bit system using the following nucleic acids as units for storing and conveying data.

-By virtue of their geometry, which is governed by magnetic/numeric polarity, these nucleic acids will always pair such that Adenosine binds with Thyamine and Cytosine with Guanine.
+By virtue of their geometry, which is governed by opposing polar forces, these nucleic acids will always pair such that Adenosine binds with Thyamine and Cytosine with Guanine.
 These units are referred to as base pairs.

 Possibility of a DNA-Modeled Computing Paradigm